Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Numerical Experiments

-TESD of the brain images in the discretize field is a (covariance) matrix valued function of time $t$.
-At each time the covariance matrix is of size $25600\times 25600$.
-To better summarize it, we threshold the ($25600^2$) absolute correlation values at the top $10\%$, then we obtain the adjacency matrix ($25600\times 25600$) based on the nonzero values of the correlation.
-Finally we define the connection graph as the diagonal of the degree matrix (row sums of the adjacency) projected back to $160\times 160$ mesh.
-Therefore, the value of each point on the connection graph indicates how many nodes are connected to it.
-Figure \ref{fig:estcor_PET} plots the connection graphs of the brain ROI for different groups.
-For each of these connection graphs in Figure \ref{fig:estcor_PET}, the truncation at any value yields a network of connected nodes that are the most active.
+To better summarize TESD as full-size covariance/correlation matrices, we threshold the ($25600^2$) absolute correlation values at the top $10\%$, then we obtain the adjacency matrix ($25600\times 25600$) based on the nonzero values of the correlations.
+Finally we define the \emph{graph connection} as the diagonal of the degree matrix (row sums of the adjacency) projected back to $160\times 160$ mesh.
+Therefore, the value of each point on the graph connection indicates how many nodes are connected to it.
+Figure \ref{fig:estcor_PET} plots the graph connections of the brain ROI for different groups.
+For each of these graph connections in Figure \ref{fig:estcor_PET}, the truncation at any value yields a network of connected nodes that are the most active.
 As seen from Figure \ref{fig:estcor_PET}, these networks are most likely to concentrate on certain region in the temporal lobe.
 We successfully characterize the dynamic changing of such connectivity network of in these brain images.
 Note that the connectivity becomes weaker (thus the network of connected nodes become smaller) in the later stage for the MCI group (2 and 3 years) and the AD group (2 years), which could serve as an indicator of brain degradation.

+To compare the generalized STGP models with other spatiotemporal models with parametric covariance listed in Table \ref{tab:models2compare}, we have to reduce the image size to $40\times 40$ for learning TESD (spatial covariance of size $1600\times 1600$) with available computing resources.
+Note that qKron-sum is the only sparse model.
+All the other dense models would otherwise require more than 200 GB memory for the original spatial covariance of size $25600\times 25600$ and take more than 1 week to gather only a few thousands of samples even on GPU.